 The response yesterday was tremendous, far exceeding even my most optimistic hopes.
 With this momentum established, there seems no reason to stop now.
-So, in a spur-of-the-moment decision made with Hugh Hewitt when I dropped by his studio yesterday (audio here), we’ve decided to turn Blog Relief Day into Blog Relief Weekend.
+So, in a spur-of-the-moment decision made with Hugh Hewitt when I by his studio yesterday (audio here), we’ve decided to turn Blog Relief Day into Blog Relief Weekend.
 I will be keeping all the relief pages front-and-center here at TTLB at least through the Labor Day holiday next Monday.

 In fact, I don’t want to just keep going as-is: I want to go even further.
 So here’s a few announcements and requests: